All Episodes

 His job is to faithfully execute the laws.

-What Joe is doing is law breaking.
+What Joe is doing is lawbreaking.

-Um, who is his chief backer?
+Who is his chief backer?

 Everybody acknowledges this.

-Kolomoisky is reportedly involved with Barisma.
+Kolomoyski is reportedly involved with burysma.

-Of course, you are going to pointedly ask him in a phone phone conversation.
+Of course, you are going to pointedly ask him in a phone conversation, I'm asking you to look into this.

 You're basically I want you to do us a favor.